You never forget how to ride a bike.

 - The bearings were dry with a little surface rust on some of the balls.
 The cotter pin needed penetrating oil on it and was pressed with so much force to remove it that it was not reusable.
 A bearing with loose balls should look like one ball is missing but if you fit another ball the bearing will tend to seize (I did not see there was one more ball bearing obscured by grease).
 When servicing the steering bearings I usually manage to drop some balls but find some of them with a magnet.
 A solution suggested is to spread an old bed sheet out and work on that.

 - The 3-speed hub is running smoothly but I needed to get a toggle chain for it.
 After oiling the hub it leaks rusty oil, like all things on the bike including the wheel rims the rust and deterioration have been stopped in time.
 The bike has much more life left in It than a new bike.

 - The seat and handlebars were raised easily, there is no built-in water trap in the handlebars adjustment, unlike the Astra bike.
-The era when so many things were designed to wear out become obsolescent or just not supported after a short period of time had not affected the design of this bike.
+The era when so many things were designed to wear out, become obsolete and not supported after a short period of time had not affected the design of this bike.